Anatoli5/Dashboard2/PROJECT_GUIDE.md

 1. Data Tracking & Display
    - Multi-ticker tracking with real-time updates
    - Interactive price charts with customizable parameters
-   - Support for multiple time intervals (daily, weekly, monthly)
+   - Support for multiple time intervals (from 1 hr to one month)
    - Price Normalization:
      - Converts absolute prices to relative performance (percentage basis)
      - There's a normalize-switch in the UI to toggle normalization